d0c-s4vage/resmack/IPC_NOTES.md

 ## Speed requirements

 * Using corpus entries and counters must be *fast*
-    * Process queues up changes for N iterations and then syncs with atomics
+    * Process queues up changes after N iterations and then syncs with atomics
 * Child process should never hold any locks
 * Adding corpus entries can be slow
 * Use unix domain socket to queue changes to corpus?